 However, I would recommend that you also select a device that combines those colors with exact temperature measurements.
 As your composting knowledge and experience grow, you’ll start to appreciate precision!

-You also need to decide if you want numbers displayed in celsius or Fahrenheit.
-If you think in celsius, for example, make sure that your thermometer includes that way of measuring temperature.
+You also need to decide if you want numbers displayed in Celsius or Fahrenheit.
+If you think in Celsius, for example, make sure that your thermometer includes that way of measuring temperature.

 Brand

-Roetemp dominates the compost thermometer market.
+Reotemp dominates the compost thermometer market.
 They are commonly used by industrial composters but do have great (and reasonably priced) options for the home composter too.

 They have been manufacturing compost thermometers for nearly 60 years and are a soil builder member of the US Composting Council.